Summerhall (Demonstration Room)

 Zinnia’s wholehearted belief in her own performance is what pushes it to high degrees of excellence.
 Although she’s very much aware of her audience – staring directly towards the packed seats on more than one occasion – she’s also there for herself.
 Half the beauty of this show comes from the tangible pleasure she’s taking from displaying her work.
 A labour of love founded on extensive research and inspired by classic mythology, folklore and faerie-tales.
 Bringing it all together is Oberski’s distinctive skill as a powerful acrobat and poignant conceptual artist.

 Produced by: Zinnia Oberski presented by Scissor Kick

-Ghosts if the Near Future plays at EdFringe 2022 until 28 August.
-Further information and bookings can be found here.
+Dreams of the Small Gods plays at Summerhall until 28 August, 7:50pm.
+Further information and bookings here.